Justin Tucker: 2016

 On February 26, 2016, the Ravens placed the franchise tag on Tucker.
-He signed the franchise tender on March 4, 2016, which would pay him $4.5 million.
-Tucker signed a four-year, $16.8 million extension on July 15, 2016.
+He signed the franchise tender eight days later, which would pay him $4.5 million.
+Tucker signed a four-year, $16.8 million extension on July 15.

 Tucker converted a go-ahead field goal during a Week 2 25–20 road victory over the Browns before kicking a game-winning 53-yard field goal late in the fourth quarter of a narrow 19–17 road victory over the Jacksonville Jaguars.
 He won AFC Special Teams Player of the Month for September.
 During a Week 12 19–14 victory over the Bengals, Tucker kicked four field goals, three from over 50 yards, earning him AFC Special Teams Player of the Week honors.
 Three weeks later against Philadelphia Eagles, Tucker tied the NFL single-season record for 10 field goals of more than 50 yards in a narrow 27–26 victory.

 Tucker finished the 2016 season, his best statistically, making all but one field goal, which was blocked in Week 14 against the Patriots, leading the league with 38 makes.
 He was named to his second Pro Bowl, his first since 2013, as a result of his successful season and was named First-team All-Pro for the second time in his career.